sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 Via Gitea, make a change to the "_vote-app-mysql-vm-all-in-one.yaml_" file in your Gitea repo by clicking on the `Edit File` button (to the right).

 <!--Make the change by `removing the whole of the Route resource` at the very bottom of the file!-->

+`A platform engineer mistakenly changes the port number of the ingress Route!`

 Make the change by `corrupting the Route resource` at the very bottom of the file!